TheGitterr/Annoy-Kay-H/README.md

 # The FULL ASS GUIDE

 Firstly, make sure you have permissions for the server you want to do this in.
 If you don't, ask the creator or admin to follow these steps.
+The bot needs to be in the same server as Kay-H for this to work.

 Go to https://discord.com/developers/applications/ and click "New Application".
 Name it whatever you wish, accept the terms, and create it.
 Go to the bot tab on the side, and Add Bot.
 Confirm this.